 Despite the increased number of SHIELD centers, disadvantaged areas consistently have higher ICU admission rates, particularly during the Delta and Omicron waves.
 However, increasing SHIELD centers during Omicron is associated with a reduction in ICU admissions.
-A two-month lag analysis further confirm that enhanced SHIELD center effectiveness leads to lower ICU rates, particularly in disadvantaged communities.
+A lag analysis further confirms that enhanced SHIELD center effectiveness leads to lower ICU admission rates, with an even more pronounced reduction in disadvantaged communities.